Is a Master’s in Marketing Worth It?

 A master’s degree is a graduate-level credential that helps you build advanced knowledge in a field or career path.
 Master’s degrees are typically two-year programs that follow a bachelor’s degree and dive deeper into specific subject matter.

-According to Rogers, a master’s degree in marketing can help you build vital industry skills, including:
+A master’s degree in marketing can help you build vital industry skills, according to Kale, including:

 - "Consumer Behavior and Marketing"